jstev/virtuemart2-module/README.md

 * VeriSign : verisign.com

-## Invoice payments: discount vat calculation error
+## Invoice payments: invoice fee discount tax calculation error
-There's a bug in how VirtueMart calculates the discount vat when Svea Invoicefee applies to an order.
-The bug involves the discount vat amount being scaled due to the invoice fee being included with the subtotal.
-The sums are correct, but the vat tax is wrong.
+There's a bug in how VirtueMart calculates the discount vat when the Svea Invoicefee is applied to an order.
+The bug involves the discount vat rate being calculated incorrectly due to the invoice fee being included along with the subtotal.
+The sums are correct, but the vat tax rate is wrong.
 To avoid this, use the below invoice vat workaround.

 Workaround: Create a separate tax rule to use for invoice fee.
 In VM2 Admin, go to Products/Taxes & Calculation rules.
 Add a new rule with the following:
 "Vat tax per product", "+%", <your vat rate>.
 Then go to Shop/Payment methods and under Svea Invoice set VMPAYMENT_SVEA_TAX to use this rule.
 Discount vat